 **Note: The review queue is currently out past June 2024.
 If you would like to request coverage sooner, there are a limited number of featured project spots currently available for 2023 and a cancellations wait list for reviews**

-If you’d like me to run a featured project article, review, playtest, etc for your project or write on a Kickstarter, guest article, etc, please fill out the form here so I’ve got all the info needed to check your request out!
+If you’d like me to run a featured project article, review, playtest, etc for your project, write on a Kickstarter, guest article, etc, OR run one of your guest pieces on the site, please fill out the form here so I’ve got all the info needed to check your request out!
 Filling out this form does not guarantee a spot on the site, but it does help me to do a quick initial evaluation and organize submissions so I can better help kid-focused and/or all-ages friendly TTRPG creators.

 TTRPGkids has a few different ways that they support creators.
 Please see below for details, and the links in the titles will lead you to pages where you can see examples to help you decide what you’re looking for!

 What I ask in return